Habe Haberling

-Harold F. "Habe" Haberling (June 30, 1927 – February 22, 1961) was an American race car driver.
+Harold Francis "Habe" Haberling (June 30, 1927 – February 22, 1961) was an American race car driver.
 A competitor in the NASCAR Sportsman Modified Series, he died in an accident while practicing for the 250 mile Sportsman Modified race at Daytona in 1961.

 Racing career

 Haberling began his racing career in the early 1950s in the American Midwest where he competed at numerous track events racing stock cars and hot rods.
 He later competed in three AAA Stock Car events in which his most notable starts were in Richmond and Milwaukee.
 He returned to Phoenix, Arizona in the late 1950s to continue racing in supermodifieds and raced alongside future Indy legends Roger McCluskey and Don Davis along with Hank Arnold and Gene Brown.

 In 1957, Haberling made the immediate leap into NASCAR.
 Driving a 1937 Plymouth, he competed in the 1957 NASCAR Modified race at Daytona Beach and finished 13th in the inaugural Modified race at the Daytona International Speedway in 1959.